Branes and Representations of DAHA $C^\vee C_1$: affine braid group action on category: Geometry of Coulomb Branch

 where $\operatorname{Td}(T \bfL)$ is the Todd class of the tangent bundle of $\bfL$.
 Since $\bfL$ is real two-dimensional in our case, the Todd class $\operatorname{Td}(T \bfL)$ is equal to $\operatorname{ch}(K_{\bfL}^{-1/2})$.
 Thus, the dimension formula is simplified to

 for a real two-dimensional Lagrangian $\bfL$.
 In this way, we can explicitly provide the dimension of a finite-dimensional representation corresponding to a Lagrangian $A$-brane with compact support.

 The main goal of this paper is to study the representation theory of DAHA of $C^\vee C_1$ using brane quantization.
-This approach gives a geometric perspective on representation theory.
-Moreover, as brane quantization is conjectured to establish derived equivalence on the categories through \eqref{eq:functor}, it offers new insights into higher structures, including the auto-equivalence group of these categories.
+This approach gives a geometric perspective on $\SH$-modules.
+Moreover, as brane quantization is conjectured to establish derived equivalence on the categories through \eqref{eq:functor}, it offers new insights into categorical structures, including the auto-equivalence group of these categories.
 To study the $A$-model in the character variety $\X$, we proceed to examine the geometry of $\X$ in gory detail.